Global Existence of Finite Energy Weak Solutions of Quantum Navier-Stokes Equations: A priori Estimates

 We then consider the last term, by integrating by parts we get

 where Lemma \ref{lem:formK} has been used.
 By integrating by parts we get

 Resuming, we have

-By summing up \eqref{eq:bdentropy1}, \eqref{eq:bdentropy2}, \eqref{eq:bdentropy3} and \eqref{eq:bdentropy4} we get \eqref{eq:bd} \end{proof} Let us now choose the constant in the effective velocity to be $\mu=\nu-\sqrt{\nu^2-\kappa^2}$.
+By summing up \eqref{eq:bdentropy1}, \eqref{eq:bdentropy2}, \eqref{eq:bdentropy3} and \eqref{eq:bdentropy4} we get \eqref{eq:bd} \end{proof} Let us now choose the constant in the effective velocity to be exactly the constant defined in \eqref{eq:maincost}, $\mu=\nu-\sqrt{\nu^2-\kappa^2}$.
 Throughout this paper we will denote by $w^\eps$ the effective velocity with this particular choice of the constant, i.e. $w_\eps=u_\eps+\mu\nabla\phi_\eps(\rho_\eps)$.
 As we already noticed, in this case both the dispersive term and the cold pressure term vanish in \eqref{eq:avqns}, so that the system reads

 Analogously to what we did in \cite{AS}, we now prove a Mellet-Vasseur type estimate for \eqref{eq:awqns}.
 We will first prove an auxiliary Lemma which will also be useful later in section \ref{sec:appex}, see Lemma \ref{prop:ldl4}. \begin{lemma} Let $(\re, \ue)$ be a solution of the system \eqref{eq:aqns}.
 Then, for any $\beta\in C^{1}(\R)$ the pair $(\re, \we)$ satisfies the following integral equation